With any new

-However, as startups go, a credit repair business is one of the most affordable startups you’ll ever find.
-The profit potential is huge, and all you need to get started is a computer and a phone.
-With the right focus, you can launch this business in less than 30 days.
+However, as businesses go, a credit repair business is one of the most affordable home-based businesses you’ll ever find.
+The profit potential is huge, and all you need is a computer and a phone.
+With the right focus, you can run your very own business in less than 30 days.

 Many people struggle with figuring out where to even begin.